 The most important factor in succeeding with Online Arbitrage is purchasing products that will fetch you a decent revenue on Amazon.
 The mistake most new Amazon sellers make is buying products without analyzing the numbers to calculate their potential profit.
 Don't make this mistake.
 You are running a business at the end of the day, and the most important thing is making a profit.

 Where can you find products for Online Arbitrage?

 Getting started with OA might seem complicated at first, especially when finding products to sell.
-It will involve a lot of research and of course Arbitrage software – and a few hits and misses – until you develop a system that works for you.
-But, first, decide on what niche you want to sell in.
+It will involve a lot of research and, of course, Arbitrage software.
+Plus a few hits and misses until you develop a system that works for you.
+First, decide on what niche you want to sell in.
 Some niches do better than others in Online Arbitrage.
 Some popular niches you can sell include home & kitchen, toys & games, books, and beauty & personal care.

 With Online Arbitrage, consider sourcing products from large retailers with an online presence to scale your business.
 Chances are, such a retailer already has large quantities of the product you want, at low prices.
 And, these stores always have clearance sales where you can buy as many items as possible.
 As you get the hang of Online Arbitrage, you will come across other online retailers, some well-known and others not so well known.

 Niche stores are also an excellent place to source products to sell.
 The thing about niche stores is that they are not as popular to find Online arbitrage deals.
 But, this is a good thing because there aren't a lot of sellers who visit them looking for products.
 Deals they offer might work in your favor since you will be selling products that not many other sellers have in their inventory.